Cornell Chicken Barbecue

 - You can even bake this in the oven (in the event of rain or earthquakes or snow flurries, etc.)

-- Often the chicken is grilled in halves, providing a serving size for the most serious of eaters.
+- Often the chicken is grilled in chicken halves, providing a serving size for the most serious of eaters.
+You can also grill smaller chickens, chicken quarters, chicken thighs, or just a variety of chicken pieces.

-When making this Cornell chicken barbecue, it's normal (I even prefer) to have some char on the skin.
+When making this Cornell chicken barbecue, it’s normal (I even prefer) to have some char on the chicken skin.
+There is nothing better than crispy skin!
 The coals will be kept hot with the oil in the marinade.
-Be sure to have some water handy to put out any flames!
+Be sure to have some water handy to put out any flames; otherwise, it will become a fire department cookout!

 If you haven’t ever had Cornell chicken, make it a goal for this grilling season!